ruchikh/full-stack-developer-challenge/README.md

 # Full Stack Developer Challenge
-This is a programming challenge for a possible full stack developer at Zodhana Mobile Solutions Private Limited.
+This is a programming challenge for a possible full stack developer at Inkredo.

 ## Requirements
 Design a web application that allows authors to publish stories.